eriksonandre/TicTacToe-With-Minimax/README.md

 Bahasa yang digunakan adalah C++ 11/17.
-Thanks to: The Coding Train, Sebastian Lague. :)
+Thanks to: The Coding Train and Sebastian Lague. :)